 Higher SPF should mean better protection from the sun’s harmful UV rays, right?
 But that is not necessarily true.
 According to recent reports, lotions with a very high SPF only provide a little extra protection when compared to sunscreens with an SPF between 30 and 50.
-Higher SPF sunscreens tend to give a false sense of security.
-This can result in people spending more time in the sun and increasing their risk of sunburns and skin cancer.
-Keep reading to learn how you can best keep your skin safe and protected.
+Higher SPF sunscreens tend to give a false sense of security, which can result in people spending more time in the sun and increasing their risk of sunburns and skin cancer.
+Keep reading to learn how you can best keep your skin safe and protected!

 What Does SPF Indicate?

 Sun Protection Factor (SPF) indicates the extra time it will take to cause damage to your skin on top of the usual time it takes your skin to acquire damage without a sunscreen.
 In other words, when wearing a product with SPF 30, it will take 30 times longer for a sunburn to occur your skin than without the use of sunscreen.

 Does High SPF Really Matter?

 An SPF 30 product allows nearly 3% of the sun’s UV rays to penetrate your skin.
 In comparison, an SPF 50 lotion allows roughly 2% of the UV rays to pass through.
 This may seem like a relatively small difference, but in fact it means that SPF 30 allows 50% more rays to hit your skin.

 Under controlled conditions, such as in a lab, sunscreen products with higher SPF and broad-spectrum range offer more protection against sunburns and DNA damage.
 However, in real-world situations, products with higher SPFs have little to offer aside from creating a false sense of enhanced protection.